 Tokyo Private (Tina)

 Home to exquisite Japanese-style dishes, Melbourne’s favourite Tokyo Tina is showing off their new private dining room; Tokyo Private.
 The space has a luxe 1970s feel and has been fashioned in the style of an ultra-boujee Japanese train carriage.
 The warm environment fits up to 28 guests and highlights Tokyo Tina’s seasonal and delicious menu.
 The best bit is the event package includes karaoke so after a few rounds of sake you can really get stuck in.
+Book it here.

 Pilgrim Bar is a CBD private dining space that is filled with good vibes.
 Their outdoor venue spots are perfect for sipping on a cocktail with the sun out.
 Their menu includes Aussie bites like sausage rolls and prawn toast with a truffle aioli—something sure to satisfy every punter.
 They also have a jam-packed drinks menu, with cocktails, wine, and beer options for everyone.
+Book it here.

 A quaint favourite, Neighbourhood Wine is the perfect private dining space.
 They have four rooms in total, with two designated private spaces and the others up for hire if you are having a larger party.
 As the name suggests, wine is their thing with a seriously extensive list of different drops from across the globe.
 In terms of food, their motto is simple with seasonal dishes that pair perfectly with a couple of vinos and their Euro-inspired dishes.
-Book in here.
+Book it here.

 Riverland Urban Beer Garden